Jay Schellen

-Jay Schellen (born May 20, 1960) is an American drummer who is best known as the current drummer of progressive rock band Yes, having toured with the band as an additional drummer since 2016 before becoming an official member in 2023.
+Jay Schellen (born May 20, 1960) is an American drummer who is the current drummer of the English progressive rock band Yes, having toured with the band as an additional drummer since 2016 before becoming an official member in 2023, following the death of longtime drummer Alan White.
 Schellen has also worked with a number of other heavy rock and progressive rock bands, including with Hurricane, Asia, World Trade, Circa, and Unruly Child.

 Career

-In 1979 as a teen, Jay was introduced to the big Stage touring with R&B legend Al Wilson ("Show and Tell") supporting The Ohio Players.
+In 1979 as a teen, Jay was introduced to the big stage, touring with R&B legend Al Wilson ("Show and Tell") supporting The Ohio Players.
 After moving to Los Angeles in 1981, Jay broke into the LA session scene and played local stages with former Yes guitarist Peter Banks' band and National arenas with Danny Johnson and The Bandits supporting ZZ Top.
 In 1982, Schellen was invited to join English pop band Badfinger joining Tommy Evans, Joey Molland, Glen Sherba and Yes keyboardist Tony Kaye.

 In 1984, Schellen joined Stone Fury, working with singer Lenny Wolf and guitarist Bruce Gowdy.
 From 1985 to 1991, he joined the melodic rock group Hurricane.
 Hurricane went on to record three records, Take What You Want, Over the Edge and Slave to the Thrill, 3 worldwide tours and posted two top ten MTV videos.
 In 1993, Schellen joined Gowdy in a new melodic rock project, Unruly Child, releasing a self-titled CD.
 Schellen again worked with Gowdy in 1995, joining World Trade for their second album Euphoria, alongside Billy Sherwood (later in Yes).
 Schellen and Sherwood were the only members of World Trade for appearances on two tribute albums released on the Magna Carta record label in 1995.